How to maximize the performance of your new automated packaging machine

 4. Maintain, maintain, maintain!

-A great packaging machine will need very little maintenance and upkeep.
+A great automated bagging machine will need very little maintenance and upkeep.
 But that doesn't mean you can ignore it altogether.

 Proactively determine a machine preventive maintenance plan, including either once- or twice-yearly visits from the manufacturer to perform an expert inspection and audit of the equipment.
 No matter how trained and technically adept your workforce is, having an outside expert periodically assess your equipment can uncover potential issues that are easily missed.
 Just like a car, bringing in a highly-trained eye for a packaging machine 'tune-up' can be invaluable.